Asian Lymantria dispar (Gypsy Moth)

 Multiple introductions of L. dispar asiatic strains have occurred from egg masses on ships and cargo entering ports in western North America, and from pupae on military equipment entering the eastern United States.
 Most introductions have prompted eradication programs, the largest of which occurred in 1992 and 1994.

-The biggest concern over the introductions of L. dispar is the presence of flight-capable females in the introduced strains (and possibly in hybrids between them and the existing flightless strain) might increase the potential rate of spread and complicate procedures for detecting and delimiting isolated populations.
+The biggest concern over the introductions of L. dispar is the presence of flight-capable females which have the potential to increase the rate of spread and complicate procedures for detecting and delimiting isolated populations.
 In addition, there are other concerns because of the wide variation in behavioral, physiological, and genetic characteristics exhibited by the gypsy moth across its geographic range.
-For example, some strains from Asia possess traits that make them more threatening to North American forests than the established Western European strain, including a broader host range, shortened egg chill requirements, and female attraction to lights that results in egg deposition on vehicles or cargo.
-Since the mid 1990s, quarantine-based proactive research has been conducted on Lymantria dispar (gypsy moth) from Eurasia.
+For example, some L. dispar strains possess traits that make them more threatening to North American forests, including a broader host range, shortened egg chill requirements, and female attraction to lights that results in egg deposition on vehicles or cargo.
+Since the mid-1990s, quarantine-based proactive research has been conducted on L. dispar from Eurasia.